-We have planned to fund \$480- $\underline{502}$ million of capital expenditure over the next 10 years and around \$1.5- $\underline{6}$ billion over the next 30 years.
-In the first 10 years, $43\underline{45}$ % of the investment is for level of service improvements, $\underline{3331}$ % for renewals and $\underline{2423}$ % for growth.
+We have planned to fund \$469 million of capital expenditure over the next 10 years and around \$1.5 billion over the next 30 years.
+In the first 10 years, 43% of the investment is for level of service improvements, 32% for renewals and 25% for growth.

-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 16 and 17 on pages 138 and 139 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.